New Berlin Wall exhibit and online interactive timeline launches

 In November, in honor of the 30th anniversary of the fall of the Berlin Wall, the National Museum of American Diplomacy (NMAD) opened The Berlin Wall, an exhibit exploring its history and significance and the role American diplomacy played in German reunification.
 This exhibit will be a part of the permanent museum, currently in progress.

-The exhibit includes the “Signature Segment” of the Berlin Wall and introduces American diplomacy in a divided Germany through diving into the symbolism of the wall, the challenge of communism and the timeline of pivotal events that shaped that period.
+The exhibit includes the “Signature Segment” of the Berlin Wall and introduces American diplomacy in a divided Germany by diving into the symbolism of the wall, the challenge of communism, and the timeline of pivotal events that shaped that period.